uhc-johnsun/my-app/README.md

+This project is for Ventera Coding Challenge.

+It is implemented in using Dropzone dnd to upload the student homework and planned to use convert-units to grade the student homework.
+To experience the occurrence, find a .csv file my-app/public folder.
+Due to the time constraint, the automatic grade and saving results functionalities are not completed.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Also, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts